XLSForm/xlsform.github.io/_sections/home-english.md

 | ========  | ======== | ===================================== | ============================ |
 | survey    |          |              |                        |                              |

-And this is an example when a non-text type is needed because of data analysis requirements:
+And this is an example of when a non-text type is needed because of data analysis requirements:

 | type      | name     | label        | hint                   | calculation                  |
 | --------- | -------- | ------------------------------------- | ---------------------------- |